Health Professions and Nursing

 Member of the Association of University Administrators (MAUA)

-Paul Hindle – Programme Lead BSc Enhanced Integrated Care & Clinical Education Lecturer
+Paul Hindle – Programme Lead BSc Enhanced Integrated Care and Health Professions and Nursing Lecturer

 |Paul has fifteen years’ experience of working in the private health care sector, specialising in musculoskeletal care.
 He is a Clinical Education lecturer and personal tutor with two years’ experience of teaching in Higher Education.||Qualifications:|